projectara/greybus-spec/source/special.rst

 Control Connection.

-Though the AP may send this request at any time, it should only do so while the Interface is being enumerated, as defined in :ref:`control-get-manifest-size`.
+Though the AP may send this request at any time, it should only do so while enumerating an Interface, as defined in :ref:`hardware-model-lifecycle-enumerated`.
 The effect of this Operation under other conditions is unspecified.

 Greybus Control Get Manifest Request
 """"""""""""""""""""""""""""""""""""